Small things have great power.

 What’s more, the image above was taken on a computer – these thumbnails would be displayed even smaller on smartphones.

-It’s clear from Frank Body’s YouTube thumbnails that they deliberately avoid overlaying text on a model’s face.
+It’s clear from Frank Body’s thumbnail images that they deliberately avoid overlaying text on a model’s face.
 This makes sense when you don’t want to detract from the image itself.